evkx/evkx.github.io/content/models/nio/et7/ET7/_index.md

 The maximum DC charging speed is 140kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 34 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 74%, resulting in an actual charge speed, including time loss on 77kW.
 Each charge session would take 37 minutes and 57 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 25kWh/100km, 1000km will take 10 hours and 41 minutes to drive.
 This trip will require four charge session(s) charging from 7% to 71%.
-The total time lost for charging will be 141 minutes.
+The total time lost for charging up the battery will be 141 minutes.

 ### Onboard charger